git-friendly/git-friendly/README.md

 **Note:** If you don’t have write access to `/usr/local/bin` you’ll need to run this using `sudo`.

-You can change an installation directory:
+You can change the installation directory:

 ```bash
 curl -sS https://raw.githubusercontent.com/jamiew/git-friendly/master/install.sh | bash -s ~/friendly